RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 ## Conclusion

-Using a web component in conjunction with the popover API appears to be an ideal use case.
+Using a web component to encapsulate the functionality of the Popover API that is anchored to an element seems to be a great use case.
 The very nature of the problem makes it a suitable candidate.
+To sum it up:

-Our goal is to display a popover on the screen, and to achieve this, we require a combination of HTML, CSS, and JavaScript to provide the necessary functionality.
+- Our goal is to display an item on the screen that is anchored to an element.
+- We require a combination of HTML, CSS, and JavaScript to achieve this.
-In addition to that the functionality is independent of the appearance of the popover or its anchor.
+- The functionality is independent of the appearance of the popover or its anchor.

-I hope to find more browser APIs that require a fallback and write web components from them.
+I hope to find similar structures in our code base that would benefit from this type of encapsulation.

 ## A working example